junaaid96/common-portfolio-demo/README.md

 # portfolio

-common dmeo portfolio using html and css.
+common demo portfolio using html and css.